Democratic Party Files Suit Alleging Russia, the Trump Campaign, and WikiLeaks Conspired To Disrupt the 2016 Election - Slashdot

 Re: (Score:2)

+I don't know anything about the Bernie campaign (I honestly think the guy is an idiot, just look at his Medicare plan, and he actually favors Trump's most boneheaded move: tariffs) but I do see the Democratic party playing into the hands of Putin with this move.

+I can't speak for Trump/Russia collusion, but I think it's less than probable given Trump didn't even seem to intend to win, and I doubt the Russians expected him to win, they just wanted to cause chaos in order to reduce the global influence of the

-Democratic Party conspired to rig the primaries (Score:2, Insightful)
+Democratic Party conspired to rig the primaries (Score:3, Insightful)

 And more importantly Democratic Party got caught red handed by our Russian hackers conspiring to rig the primaries.